PRATIKSHIRBHATE/pratik-shirbhate-resume/README.md

 ## Projects
 ### Hotel Price Elasticity - Surge Detection Based Revenue Optimization Project
 - Built and deployed a real-time Booking surge detection at Hotel Occupancy Date level and optimized the Hotel Margin on Dataiku platform with GKE as the backend.
-- Estimated an increase in revenue by 3M GBP for 2024 Bookings.
+- Estimated an increase in revenue by 5M GBP for 2024 Bookings for 20% properties

 ### Flight Price Elasticity - One Way Supplement - Airline Revenue Project
 - Built and deployed a real-time dynamic One Way Booking Airline pricing model on the Dataiku platform with GKE as the backend.